ashishsde/MovieApp/README.md

 # movie-app
-MovieApp in which we can search movies, add movies and we can add movies to favourates.This application is developed using reactjs and also used redux for state management.
+MovieApp in which we can search movies, add movies in movie-cart and we can add movies to favourates.This application is developed using reactjs and also used redux for state management.IMDB api is used to search the movies and movies to our movie-cart.